Double Fisherman's Knot

-This knot securely ties two ropes together or can be used to fasten the ends of a rope or cord to make a loop.
-Rarely used in fishing, the Double Fisherman’s is a good knot for tying two ropes together.
-It is essentially two knots that slide together when tightened to form the finished knot.
-Tying just one side of the knot is also used by mountain climbers to tie a “backup” knot with the tag (free) end of the primary knot.
-When tied in short lengths of rope, kayakers and canoeists use the knot to secure rope “grab handles” to their boats.
+This knot securely ties two ropes together or can be used to fasten the ends of a rope or cord to make a closed loop or sling.
+Rarely used infishing, the Double Fisherman’s Knot is essentially two knots that slide together when tightened to form the finished knot.
+Mountain climbers also use just one side of the knot to tie a backup knot with the working

 Double Fisherman’s Knot Tying Instructions